 A few of your overall favourite destinations in Greece?

 The magical land of Crete has to be on the very top of my list -the history, the people and the food make this island irresistibly attractive.
 Santorini and Corfu are next.
 Santorini for its magical sunsets, white-washed houses with blue-painted doors and abundance of wineries, and Corfu for its Venetian vibes, colourful cobbled streets and luxury hotels.
 But Greece is not all about the islands as the mainland has, too, so much to offer and even more.
 I have a soft spot for Macedonia as it has a strong history and a lavishness of things to do and places to visit comprising of mountains, lakes and beaches.
-It is no surprise that the saying ‘like Halkidiki nowhere’ has been posted all over Instagram the past decade as the crystal-clear waters and evergreen beaches of this part of Macedonia make this place unmissable.
+It is no surprise that the saying ‘like Halkidiki nowhere’ has been posted all over Instagram over the past decade as the crystal-clear waters and evergreen beaches of this part of Macedonia make this place unmissable.

 You recently became a mum.
-Are there are any places you can’t wait to visit with your baby girl?
+Are there any places you can’t wait to visit with your baby girl?

 My list is never-ending!
 Be it the travel restrictions, or my new, tiring role, there hasn’t been a time that I have dreamed of travelling more than now.
-This pent-up wanderlust has created that compulsion to write meticulous travel itineraries which I am hoping we will go on the soonest possible.
+This pent-up wanderlust has created that compulsion to write meticulous travel itineraries which I am hoping we will go on the soonest as possible.
 One of them includes a Balkan road trip where we will be visiting Romania, Serbia, Croatia and Montenegro.
 Fingers crossed we make it happen.

 Images by Anastasia Fountouli ©